cachemedei/Pickster-App/README.md

 # Pickster with React + Vite & Firebase

-- A responsively designed app for generating a random movie suggestion based on a chosen genre from a user
+- A ReactJS-powered web application that suggests a random movie to watch based on the users preferred genre.
-- If the user is interested in watching it another time they can save it to a 'watch later list'
+- Styled with TailwindCSS for a modern, responsive design.
-- The app utilises The Movie Database's API to provide information on movies including which streaming services offer it to rent/buy/watch with a subscription
+- Integrated with The Movie Database (TMDb) API to fetch movie data and information reading which streaming services offer it to rent, buy or watch with a subscription.
+- Uses Firebase for user authentication, allowing users to log in securely and save their favourite movie suggestions.

 ## Plans
 -	Provider/Subscription Preferences (e.g only generate movies available on netflix)
--	Link to streaming service (TMDB has no deep links so thinking about what to do)
+-	Links to streaming sites

 ## Libraries & Frameworks
 - Tailwind CSS
 - React Icons
 - Axios

-## API
-- The Movie Database (TMDB)

 ## Screenshots